Inspector Quotes An Inspector Calls

 The play's enduring popularity lies in its timeless themes: social responsibility, the consequences of our actions, and the importance of empathy.
 The Inspector’s message – that we are all interconnected and responsible for each other – transcends historical context and continues to challenge audiences to engage with complex ethical issues.
 The ambiguity surrounding his character only enhances his power, transforming him into a symbol of conscience that continues to inspire reflection and debate.

 The Inspector's legacy lies not just in his words, but in the lasting impact they have on the characters, and, more importantly, on the audience.
 He compels us to examine our own lives, our own actions, and our own responsibilities in shaping a more just and equitable society.
-The questions he poses remain unanswered, forcing us to confront the uncomfortable truths and compelling us to strive for a better future, a future where the millions of "Eva Smiths" are not forgotten, but are actively supported and protected.
+Now, the questions he poses remain unanswered, forcing us to confront the uncomfortable truths and compelling us to strive for a better future, a future where the millions of "Eva Smiths" are not forgotten, but are actively supported and protected.
 The Inspector's final pronouncements linger, prompting us to engage actively in creating a world where social justice is not just a dream, but a tangible reality.